If you are still mystified how Magic Wagon Diamond Block Mystery trick is done, then it’s time to be demystified.

 At 1:33 after he has just inserted the ribbon, watch closely at the ribbon at the hole.

-You can see it is being pulled or dragged into the frame.
+You can see it is being abruptly pulled or dragged into the hole of the frame.

-That’s why at the interior bottom of the frame stand, there are raised platforms at the four corners.
+That’s why at the inner bottom of the frame, there are ledges at the the four corners.